botradingblog1/git-notes-1/README.md

 A tag is never changing.
 That means that we at any time can back to a commit through a name.

 ## The Branch
+A branch is a file containing the sha of the commit it points to.
+Local branches are located under .git/refs/heads.
 As we do development and create commits, the currently active branch moves along and points to the new commits that we create.
 The currently active branch is also said to be the branch that we have checked out.

 Git uses a branch named master as its default.
 This means that we expect the master branch to be the main source of truth and the most important branch.